crypto-promisernpm

 Backdoor / remote accessFind it

-Scan your lockfiles (package-lock.json, pnpm-lock.yaml, yarn.lock, requirements.txt, poetry.lock, etc.) and build artifacts for crypto-promiser (version 1.0.1).
+Scan your lockfiles (package-lock.json, pnpm-lock.yaml, yarn.lock, requirements.txt, poetry.lock, etc.) and build artifacts for crypto-promiser (2 malicious versions).
 O3 Security's supply-chain scanner checks every dependency against known-malicious package intelligence at install time and in CI, flagging crypto-promiser across your stack and pipelines.

 If you installed it — respond